GMPavanLab/dynsight/docs/source/analysis_workflow.rst

         files_path / "oxygens.xtc", files_path / "oxygens.gro",
     )

-Now ``trj`` contains the trajectory, and using the methods of the :class:`Trj` class we can perform all the dynsight analyses on this trajectory.
+Now ``trj`` contains the trajectory, and using the methods of the :class:`.trajectory.Trj` class we can perform all the dynsight analyses on this trajectory.
 For instance, let's say we want to compute LENS:

 .. code-block:: python